South

 and up to Agra Gate.
 Further north is a large artificial lake

-called the Anna Sagar.
+called the Anna Sagar

-Dargah Sharif:
+Ajmer Dargah

-The most famous tourist attraction of Ajmer is the Dargah
+Sharif: The most famous tourist attraction of

-Sharif (Holy Dargah).
 The Dargah entombs the Sufi

 Saint, Khwaja Moin-ud-din Chisti.
 The Khwaja came from